Sunday, March 10, 2013

 If there's a lesson here—a moral to our story, it is that we shouldn't be too quick to make character judgments based on something a brother or sister might do or say in a moment of weakness.
 Peter should be remembered for his years of faithful service as a preacher of the gospel, not for his cowardly denials in those frightening hours before the crucifixion; and Thomas should be remembered for his clear affirmation of Jesus as his Lord and God, and for his arduous missionary labors, not for being slow to believe the witness of his friends to Christ's resurrection.

-But I don’t suppose that here below he’ll ever shake the “Doubting” label; and foxes will always be regarded as sly, no matter how many games of chicken they lose with cars; beavers will be viewed as busy, whatever goes on in the privacy of their dens; and owls will always be seen as wise, though no other birds ever seem to go to them for counsel.
-The sad thing is, frankly, most people don’t seem to give a hoot.
+But I don’t suppose that here below he’ll ever shake the “Doubting” label; and foxes will always be regarded as sly, no matter how many games of chicken they lose with cars; beavers will be viewed as busy, whatever goes on in the privacy of their dens; and owls will always be seen as wise, though as far as we know, no other birds go to them for counsel.

 1. No owls were harmed in the writing of this article.
 A few squirrels may have been frightened to death, but there are plenty more where they came from.
 We harmed no foxes---they are doing a good job of that themselves.
 Pretty Boy says the ones he hits with his truck taste like chicken.